| | | FC0083

 in all sequenced E1A serotypes.

-Biochemical evidence The relative independence of the two E1A binding sites is represented by several lines of data.
+The relative independence of the two E1A binding sites is represented by several lines of data.
 Either site alone is able to

 induce G1 gene expression and DNA synthesis in primary rodent cells.
 Nevertheless, unless both E1A active